JakeWnuk/Lifting_Analytics/README.md

 Log files can be either excel or csv files

 After properly formatting the log file you can then load it in with <b>load</b> in the file menu.

-you can add a entry within the script by using <b>entry<b> in the file menu then save it with <b>save</b>.

-# Using the script

-After loading in a log you can type help for commands and help <command> for documentation on a specific command.